AlexVCaron/voxsim/documentation/_cache/architecture.rst

    - the definition of some basic primitives
    - etc.

-- The *vspl* files define the bundle (see :doc:`concepts`) primitives included in the *json*.
+- The *vspl* files define the clusters' (see :doc:`concepts`) primitives included in the *json*.
 Even if the extension of the file is different, the format inside it is pure **json**.
 Its content is divided into two objects :

-  - **meta** contains information about the bundle space (limits, center in world) and other global bundle parameters (density, sampling, ...)
+  - **meta** contains information about the cluster's space (limits, center in world) and other global cluster parameters (density, sampling, ...)
-  - **data** contains a list of objects describing the different fibers that form the bundle.
-Aside of the anchors defining the fiber's centroid are listed information like the radius, radial symmetry and sampling distance along the centroid.
+  - **data** contains a list of objects describing the different bundles that form the cluster.
+Aside of the anchors defining the bundles' centroids are listed information like their radius, radial symmetry and sampling distance along their centroid.

 - The *ffp* file contains all the informations required to modelize the voxel's population and to simulate the mri signal.
 Much can be said on that part, since